playbenny/benny_manual/docs/blockipedia.md

 ## mix

 ### mix.bus
+- provides a UI for all connected mixer channel blocks. optionally you can put the mixer bus ui in the bottom panel area.

-- every mix.channel/stereo.channel etc block has to be routed, at unity gain, to one of these, to make the magic work.
+- every mix.channel/stereo.channel etc block has to be routed, at unity gain, to one of these, to make the airwindows non-linear summing magic work.

-- IMPORTANT this block will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed.
+- IMPORTANT the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without it the mixer defaults to normal digital summing.

 ### mix.channel
+- mixer channel.

+- borrows the mix concept from worrng modules - each voicing has an eq shape and width setting, you can vary the amount and sweep the frequencies.

-- mixer channel. borrows the mix concept from worrng modules, uses airwindows console7 for nice summing and drive.
+- uses airwindows console7 for nice summing and drive.

 - MUST BE ALL ROUTED FROM THIS BLOCK INTO A mix.bus BLOCK.

-- IMPORTANT this block will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed.
+- IMPORTANT the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without them it defaults to normal digital summing.

 ### mix.stereo.channel
+- stereo mixer channel.

+- borrows the mix concept from worrng modules - each voicing has an eq shape and width setting, you can vary the amount and sweep the frequencies.

-- mixer channel. borrows the mix concept from worrng modules, uses airwindows console7cascade for nice summing and drive.
-MUST BE ALL ROUTED FROM THIS BLOCK, AT UNITY GAIN, INTO A utility.mixer.buss BLOCK.
+- uses airwindows console7 for nice summing and drive.

+- MUST BE ALL ROUTED FROM THIS BLOCK INTO A mix.bus BLOCK.

-- IMPORTANT this block will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed.
+- IMPORTANT the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without them it defaults to normal digital summing.